nosarthur/nosarthur.github.io/_posts/2016-08-15-schur-lemma.md

 p_2=\begin{bmatrix}1&0&0&0\\0&1&0&0\\0&0&0&1\\0&0&1&0\end{bmatrix}, \quad
 p_3=\begin{bmatrix}0&1&0&0\\1&0&0&0\\0&0&0&1\\0&0&1&0\end{bmatrix}. $$

-This is not an [irreducible representation](https://en.wikipedia.org/wiki/Irreducible_representation).
+This is not an [irreducible representation](https://en.wikipedia.org/wiki/Irreducible_representation) due to its block-diagonal structure.
 As a result, the matrices that commutes with all four group members are not all proportional to the identity matrix.
 For example, the one below also commutes with all four elements.